ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/techsolutions/solution_sovereign_internet.md

 Allow everyone in the country to participate in a more GDP positive inclusive internet experience.
 There are a vast number of projects which fit underneath this category, but it's all about providing a sovereign digital future for every Country citizen.

-### A Public Unified and Sovereign  Digital Backbone For ZANZIBAR CYBERCITY
+### A Public Unified and Sovereign  Digital Backbone For ZANZIBAR OURTOWN

 The upgraded sovereign internet digital backbone needs to be able to support: